-Consult the CAO's Finance Guide for more information.
+Consult the CAO Guide on Condo Finances for more information.

 Reserve fund and the Reserve Fund Study

 The reserve fund is a dedicated mandatory account that the corporation can draw from to address major repairs or replacements of common elements and assets.